ebenz99/Kubernetes-Playground/README.md

 - Peruse the incubator - >`slate app list --dev`
 - set up minio configuration -> `slate app get-conf minio --dev -o minio.yaml`
 - create a secret -> `slate secret create ekey --group <group> --cluster <cluster> --from-literal=accesskey=<username> --from-literal=secretkey=<secret>`
+- edit the yaml to use service type NodePort and not ClusterIP.
+Give it an instance name.
+Also give it the name of the secret you've created
 - installing minio -> `slate app install minio --cluster <YOUR CLUSTER> --group <YOUR GROUP> --conf minio.yaml --dev`

 ## Minio